Prof Frances Kay-Lambkin

 Frances leads an international team of researchers, clinicians, and industry partners in the innovative development and translation of evidence-based treatments for comorbid mental and physical disorders, which is internationally recognised for its impact, research quality, and significant translational value.
 Frances’s research program has been instrumental in demonstrating the transformative impact of digital technologies in bringing integrated treatments to the point of care for people with comorbidity.

-She is the current President of the Society for Mental Health Research (the peak body for mental health research in Australia and New Zealand) and the immediate past-President of the International Society for Research on Internet Interventions (the peak international body for research on technology and health).
+She is a past President of the Society for Mental Health Research (the peak body for mental health research in Australia and New Zealand) and the International Society for Research on Internet Interventions (the peak international body for research on technology and health).
 She also serves on the Million Minds Mission Advisory Panel, and the National Mental Health Commission Research Strategy.

 Frances is a proud mother of two daughters, and a proud wife to her husband Brett, who is a physical education teacher at their local high school in Newcastle.
 This makes her ever more passionate about achieving her ultimate goal in mental health research… a world where everybody who has a worry about their mental health – or that of their family members or friends – has hope.
 Hope of a cure, hope that there is effective help available, and hope that they will be able to find that help when they need it most.